shuhei/shuhei.github.com/source/_posts/2018-09-16-node-js-under-a-microscope.markdown

 ## Background

 I have been working on Node.js microservices, which fetch data from API servers and render HTML with React, at work.
 We monitor response times at load balancers, in application metrics and with distributed tracing with OpenTracing.
 One of the microservices had a weird gap between 99 percentile response times of itself and its dependencies.
-It was spending an extra 500 milliseconds, but I didn't know why.
+It was spending an extra 500 milliseconds—but I didn't know why.

 My first suspect was the network.
 It is the place full of uncertainty.
 After learning and trying different commands and metrics, I took `tcpdump` and checked packets one by one with my eyes and a script.
 There were no significant delays that I had expected.
-So I had to stop blaming the network, or *someone else*.
+So I had to stop blaming the network—or *someone else*.

 ## CPU Profiling with Linux `perf` Command

 Because the weird latency was happening in the application itself, I wanted to know what's going on in it.
 There are mainly two ways to achieve this: profiling and tracing.
 Profiling records some samples and tracing records everything.
 I wanted to do it **on production**, so profiling was naturally a good fit because of its smaller overhead.

 For Node.js, there are mainly two different tools.
 One is [V8 profiler](https://github.com/v8/v8/wiki/V8-Profiler), and the other is [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 V8 profiler uses the profiler provided by V8.
 It covers all JavaScript executions and V8 native functions.
 It works on non-Linux operating systems.
 If you use non-Linux machines, it might be pretty handy.
 On the other hand, Linux `perf` can profile almost anything including Linux kernel, libuv, and all processes on your OS with minimal overhead.
 However, as the name suggests, it works only on Linux.
 According to [Node CPU Profiling Roadmap](https://github.com/nodejs/diagnostics/issues/148), it seems that V8 profiler is the one officially supported by the V8 team, but Linux `perf` will keep working for a while.
-After all, I picked Linux `perf` because of Brendan Gregg's articles about it, low performance overhead and small intervention to applications.
+After all, I picked Linux `perf` because of low performance-overhead and small intervention to applications.

 Linux `perf record` records stack traces into a binary file called `perf.data` by default.
 The binary file has only addresses and file names of functions. `perf script` converts the stack traces into a human-readable text file adding function names from program binaries and symbol map files.